smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"6688"`

-Port used for the [Chainlink Node API](../chainlink-node-api-reference/) and GUI.
+Port used for the Chainlink Node API, CLI, and GUI.

 ### SECURE_COOKIES